Consumer Medicine Information

 Other medicines not listed above may also interact with indapamide SR.

 How to take this medicine

-Follow carefully all directions given to you by your doctor.
-Their instructions may be different to the information in this
+Follow all directions given to you by your doctor carefully.

-If you do not understand the instructions on the label, ask your doctor or pharmacist for help.
+If you do not understand the instructions on the box, ask your doctor or pharmacist

 How much to take